s3341458/kogan_test/README.md

 + Due to the time limitation, I ignored pydoc stuff although I know it is a important thing that you want to test.
 + Due to the time limitation, I ignored the error handlings part which is actually really important for handling api response.
 + I used a more "functional" way to do the work instead of a more "Pythonic" way for interests reason.
-  This does not mean I can not write "Pythonic" code or I do like "Python".
+  This does not mean I can not write "Pythonic" code or I do not like "Python".